EventStore/eventstore.org/_posts/2014-09-02-event-store-3.0.0-features-media-types.md

 Some clients have issues creating UUIDs client side.
-This causes issues when trying to make use of the idempotent writing features of the Event Store, since there can't be a unique ID on the events if there's no method of generating UUIDs.
+This causes issues when trying to make use of the idempotent writing features of the Event Store, since there can’t be a unique ID on the events if there's no method of generating UUIDs.
 To make this easier, we've implemented a redirect-to-idempotent-URI pattern.